REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Experiments

 \subsection{Training and Evaluation Details}

 Our \system-VAE is trained on a 400K video dataset collected from Pexels\footnote{\url{https://www.pexels.com/}}.
 Pexels contains a large number of free and high-quality stock videos, where each video is accompanied by a short text description.
 We train \system-VAE from scratch on $256\times 256$ videos with 16 FPS.
-Note that we split videos with higher resolutions into tiles in the spatial dimension.
 To perform the VAE comparison, PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018perceptual} and reconstruction FVD (rFVD)~\cite{unterthiner2018towards} are employed as the evaluation metrics.

 \system-DiT is trained on the above Pexels dataset and an internal dataset with 5M videos containing high-resolution text-video pairs.
 As described in Sec.~\ref{sec:reducio_dit}, we adopt a multi-stage training strategy to train the model from low resolution to high resolution.
 We first train \system-DiT-256 using a batch size of 512 on 4 Nvidia A100 80G GPUs for around 900 A100 hours and initialize model weights with PixArt-$\alpha$-256~\cite{chen2023pixart}.
 Then we fine-tune on $512^2$ videos shortly for 300 A100 hours to obtain \system-DiT-512.
 In the third stage, we randomly sample video batches from 40 aspect ratio buckets, which is the same as the setting in PixArt-$\alpha$.
 We leverage 8 AMD MI300 GPUs to support a training batch size of 768 and fine-tune \system-DiT-1024 for 1000 GPU hours.